ray-project/deltacat/README.md

 ```

 ### Supported Dataset and Content Types
-DeltaCAT is built from the ground up to support open dataset and content types already integrated with Ray and Arrow.
-In practice, this means that `dc.read_table` can read any table back as a distributed Daft DataFrame, Ray Dataset, Pandas DataFrame, PyArrow Table, Polars DataFrame, NumPy Array, or a list of PyArrow ParquetFile objects:
+DeltaCAT natively supports a variety of open dataset and content types already integrated with Ray and Arrow.
+You can use `dc.read_table` to read tables back as a Daft DataFrame, Ray Dataset, Pandas DataFrame, PyArrow Table, Polars DataFrame, NumPy Array, or a list of PyArrow ParquetFile objects:

 ```python
 import deltacat as dc